diogro/expressionVariance-manuscript/main.md

 For example, the GTEx data are separated by tissue, and we refer to each tissue as a separate study.
 We divide our data sets into three categories depending on their origin: GTEx, TCGA, and Miscellaneous.

-Table: Data Source Table.
+Table: Table 1: Data set source references.
 Columns show the study ID, with the corresponding tissue in parenthesis, and the source publication. \label{tab1}

 |Study ID                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |Citation                                                             |
 |:----------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------|